FactomProject/FactomDocs/factomDataStructureDetails.md

 - Scripts are not used.
 They may be added later, but are not implemented in the first version.
 Instead of scripts, there are a limited number of valid RCDs which are interpreted.
 This is similar to how Bitcoin only has a handful of standard transactions.
 Non-standard transactions are not relayed on the Factom P2P network.
 In Factom, non-standard transactions are undefined.
 Adding new transaction types will cause a hard fork of the Factom network.

-The transaction ID (txid) is a SHA256 hash of the data from the header through the inputs.
+The transaction ID (txid) is a DoubleSHA256 hash of the data from the header through the inputs.
 The RCD reveal and signatures are not part of the txid.
+A double SHA256 is a SHA256 hash of the SHA256 hash of the covered data.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |